 Why does it happen?
 A few reasons, all boring and all relentless.
 Competitors publish something better.
 Your statistics age out.
 Search intent shifts under your feet.
 Freshness signals fade.
 Google’s February 2026 Core Update leaned into exactly this, rewarding depth, real human experience, and regular upkeep over big archives nobody maintains.

-And the cost of ignoring all this compounds fast.
-The top three organic results grab more than two-thirds of all clicks, so slipping even a few positions can gut a page’s traffic.
-Decay usually starts small, a 10–15% dip that’s easy to shrug off.
-Shrug too long and half your traffic is gone before you look up.
+And the cost compounds fast.
+The top few organic results grab the lion’s share of clicks, so slipping even a couple of positions can gut a page’s traffic.

 Common Content Marketing Mistakes